If you’re getting ready to buy, borrow, or refinance, you probably know what lenders want: proof that you’re likely to pay them back.

 A debt consolidation loan may be an option.
 In this case, you’ll work with a lender to come up with a single monthly payment that fits your budget.
 Many lenders will take care of handling all further negotiations with your creditors.

 Personal loans for high debt-to-income ratio generally come with a lower interest rate than credit cards.
 Plus, you’ll have a consistent payment plan with a set end goal rather than continue to juggle minimum payments that endlessly extend your debt.

 As with other loans, your interest rate will depend on your income, credit score, assets, and other financial history.

 You can find loan consolidation calculators and round-ups of the best lenders and offers online.
 Some may also consider a home equity loan for debt consolidation.

 5. Reduce Your Student Loans

 If student loans are taking a big bite out of your monthly funds, there are several ways to request help.
 For federal loans, these include:

 - Consolidation – Consolidate multiple federal student loans into a single Federal Direct Loan.
 While it may extend the life of the loan (and the total amount of interest you pay), it can provide relief by lowering your monthly debt payment and potentially locking in a lower interest rate.

 - Reduced payments – Under a Federal Direct Loan, you can apply for either income-based payments or Pay as You Earn (PAYE) plans if you’re struggling financially or have a large family.
-In addition to reduced monthly payments (and thus a reduced DTI ratio), you may end up with loan forgiveness after 20 or 25 years instead of paying the entirety of the owed amount.
+In addition to reduced monthly student loan payments (and thus a reduced DTI ratio), you may end up with loan forgiveness after 20 or 25 years instead of paying the entirety of the owed amount.

 - Deferment – You can request deferment to temporarily stop your monthly payments for up to three years each based on either unemployment or economic hardship.
 While this only postpones loan repayment, it can lower your DTI ratio immediately by removing that amount from your current monthly debt.